Is There An NEC Lawsuit Against Baby Formula Makers?

 Potential Enfamil and Similac NEC lawsuit claims are evaluated for individuals throughout the United States, and all cases are handled on a contingency fee basis.
 Through the use of contingency attorney fees, individuals have access to the experience and resources of our national law firm for their baby formula necrotizing enterocolitis settlement — regardless of their individual financial resources.

-You pay nothing up front to hire our Preemie formula lawyers, and we only receive an attorney fee or expenses out of the money that is obtained from the drug makers.
+You pay nothing up front to hire our preemie formula lawyers, and we only receive an attorney fee or expenses out of the money that is obtained from the makers or Similac or Enfamil baby formula.
 Our law firm receives nothing unless we win your case!

 When will I find out if my child is eligible for an infant formula case or NEC wrongful death lawsuit?

 After requesting a free case evaluation, our baby formula lawyers are often able to determine whether we can move forward with your necrotizing enterocolitis lawsuit following a short initial consultation.
 However, in some circumstances, it is necessary that additional details be obtained or reviewed before we can confirm that a case is eligible.